MatrixAI/Polykey-Docs/Software-Architecture.md

 This applies within a domain, and across domains, so errors can import other domain's errors, and types can import other domain's types.

 Avoid using index imports.
 Always import specifically.
-This avoids a deep import web when testing, and can allow us to partially change code without having to deal with all breakages across the import web before testing.
+This avoids a deep import web when testing, and can allow us to partially change code without having to deal with all breakages across the import web before doing fine-grained testing.